ianblenke/docker-fig-docker/README.md

 The docker command seems redundant, but it allows you to use fig to start docker containers that require dynamically generated environment variables or parameters outside the pervue of fig.

+This is available on docker hub as the image [ianblenke/fig-docker](https://registry.hub.docker.com/u/ianblenke/fig-docker/), and on github as the repository [ianblenke/docker-fig-docker](https://github.com/ianblenke/docker-fig-docker)

 What is Fig ?
 -------------